sebcoetzee/sebastiancoetzee.com/_posts/2022-12-11-configuration-languages-a-balance-of-constraints.md

 - **Audited**
 - **Integrated** with the deployment infrastructure

-In terms of implementation options, I'll start by presenting the view of [Matt Rickard](https://matt-rickard.com/) who has an excellent blog that you should definitely check out.
+I'll start by presenting the view of [Matt Rickard](https://matt-rickard.com/) who has an excellent blog that you should definitely check out.
 In a blog post titled **Every Sufficiently Advanced Configuration Language is Wrong** Matt [argues](https://matt-rickard.com/advanced-configuration-languages-are-wrong) that:

 > For basic configuration, YAML or JSON is usually good enough.
 It falls apart when you try to do more:
 >